libdriver/ads1115/CONTRIBUTING.md

 ### CMake Style

-CMakeLists.txt needs to follow the LibDriver CMake style, and its content is as follows:
+CMakeLists.txt needs to follow the LibDriver CMake style and its content is as follows:

 1. Each CMakeLists.txt must contain copyright information.